crypticsaiyan/DigitRush/README.md

 - **Advanced Asset Preloading**: Intelligent preloading system that loads all images and fonts before gameplay with real-time progress tracking
 - **Lightning-Fast Loading**: Optimized assets with font-display: swap, efficient bundle sizes, and graceful error handling for failed assets
 - **Cross-Platform Compatibility**: Works seamlessly on desktop and mobile browsers with responsive asset loading
-## How to Play DigitRush - Complete Step-by-Step Guide
+## 🎮 How to Play DigitRush - Complete Step-by-Step Guide

 ### 🚀 Getting Started

 **Step 1: Find the Game**
 - Locate a DigitRush post in Reddit communities or subreddits where the game has been shared
-- Look for posts titled "DigitRush - Math Quiz Challenge"
+- Look for posts with the DigitRush splash screen and "Launch App" button

 **Step 2: Launch from Reddit Post**
 You'll see a Reddit post containing the DigitRush game with:
-- **Post Title**: Shows the game name and description
+- **Splash Screen**: Eye-catching game preview with branding
-- **Launch Button**: Click "Launch App" or similar button to open the game
+- **Launch Button**: Click "Launch App" or tap the splash screen to open the game
 - **Reddit Integration**: Game opens in full-screen mode within Reddit's webview

-**Step 3: Enter the Game**
+**Step 3: Asset Loading & Game Entry**
 - Click the launch button to open the game in full-screen mode within Reddit
 - The game displays a sophisticated loading screen with real-time progress tracking as it preloads all assets:
   - **Image Assets**: Trophy animations, medal icons, party poppers, scroll backgrounds, and Snoo mascot
   - **Font Assets**: Custom typography files (FFFFORWA, Medodica, editundo) for optimal text rendering
   - **Progress Indicator**: Visual progress bar showing loading percentage with smooth animations
   - **Loading Animation**: Custom CSS loader with "Loading" text and animated elements
+  - **Timeout Protection**: 5-second fallback ensures game starts even if some assets fail to load

 **Step 4: Navigate the Welcome Screen**
 - **Game Title**: See the vibrant green "DigitRush" title rendered in custom FFFFORWA font